koor-tech/handbook-redux/docs/engineering/product/product-roadmap.md

 The features for beta include working features that establish a basis for future expansion:

-- Authentication
+- :white_check_mark: Authentication
-- Dashboard with key metrics, including software versions
+- :white_check_mark: Dashboard with key metrics, including software versions
-- At least one control panel that lets users change system parameters one-by-one
+- At least one control that lets users change the system
 - Automated upgrades
-- An interface for applying a named set of changes that suit a particular use case
+- Prototype of interface for applying a named set of changes that suit a particular use case
   - Choose a simple pattern

 ### 1.0 Release

-We will reach this milestone when beta features are working.
+We will reach this milestone when beta features are working well.
+Includes handling for one or more major problems: backend is unresponsive, CP is down, etc.

 ## Timeline